-All course work for a master’s degree must be completed within six years preceding the awarding of the degree.
-This means that for a student beginning graduate-level courses in Fall 2008, the student must complete their degree course work by August 2014.
+All coursework for a master’s degree must be completed within six years preceding the awarding of the degree.
+This means that for a student beginning graduate-level courses in Fall 2008, the student must complete their degree coursework by August 2014.
 When the student was officially admitted to their graduate program is irrelevant: it’s the age of the course work they wish to apply towards their degree.
-The time limitation therefore applies to graduate-level courses completed while still an undergraduate, as a graduate special, while in a previous graduate program, when first admitted to their graduate program, or transferred from another institution.
+The time limitation, therefore, applies to graduate-level courses completed while still an undergraduate, as a graduate special, while in a previous graduate program, when first admitted to their graduate program, or transferred from another institution.
 And, of course, the six-year window shifts as time goes by.
-That student who is unable to graduate in August 2014 and who then applies to graduate in December 2014 now has to have course work completed no earlier than Spring 2009.
+That student who cannot graduate in August 2024 and then applies to graduate in December 2024 now has to have coursework completed no earlier than Spring 2019.
 Any exceptions to course time limitations approved by the Graduate Dean are for a particular period of time – the approval is not good “forever.”
-Course work for doctoral degrees must be completed within eight years preceding the granting of the degree.
+Coursework for doctoral degrees must be completed within eight years preceding the granting of the degree.
 Credits from a previously completed master’s degree approved to apply to the doctoral degree are exempt from this time limitation.

 There are limits to the number of Satisfactory/Unsatisfactory (previously called Pass/Fail) credits that may be applied to a degree.
-For master’s degrees the limit is three (3); for doctoral degrees the limit is nine (9).
+For master’s degrees, the limit is six (6); for doctoral degrees, the limit is nine (9).
 This limit is not applicable to thesis or dissertation credits or credits for the comprehensive exam (courses ending in 795).

 Filing the Program of Study